GentleCure Blog

 Squamous Cell Skin Cancer

 Squamous cell skin cancer is the second most common among the different types of skin cancer.
 It develops within the squamous cell layer of the skin, which is the outermost layer.
 Symptoms of squamous cell skin cancer also appear most often on the areas of skin that get the most sun exposure, such as the neck, ears, eyelids, and face, but it can also develop in other areas including arms, scars, skin ulcers, and the lower extremities.
 Like with basal cell skin cancer, it is not common for squamous cell skin cancer to spread.
-However, the latter is more likely to permeate the fatty tissue beneath the skin
+However, squamous cell skin cancer is more likely to permeate the fatty tissue beneath the skin.

 Melanoma